Paisseon/Jinx/README.md

 `HookGroup` uses `orig0` through `orig9`.
 These are identical to the other protocols’ `orig` except for the name, which allows unambiguity as to which sub-hook it relates.

-You can also mitigate crashes by using `safeOrig` and `safeOrig0-9` which returns an optional.

 ### Getting and setting instance variables
 Inside a `Hook` or `HookGroup` replacement definition,